manolitto/minibox/README.md

 - transportable: minis are protected even when they are stacked lying horizontally (when used with [magnetic bases](https://github.com/manolitto/minibase))
 - playable: as a GM you can stack minis in front of you without revealing them
 - modular: boxes can be stacked and even connected with OpenLOCK clips (which is very convenient when it comes to game play and you want to hold together similar monsters!)
-- protective: less dust on your minis when displayed on an open shelf and no dust when using closeable boxes
+- protective: less dust on your minis when displayed on an open shelf and no dust when using closable boxes
 - compatible: ready-made boxes can be used "out of the box" :wink:&nbsp; with my [magnetic mini bases](https://github.com/manolitto/minibase)

 <p align="center"><img src="img/IMG_20210620_173730.jpg" alt="MiniBox showcase 1" width="600"></p>